AndrzejJakubczak/Generator-faktur-ReactJS/README.md

 - Users can issue an invoice
 - Users can add and edit personal data on the invoice
 - Users can choose currency, tax rate and discount
-- Automatic pre-filling of supplier details from the last invoice.
+- Automatic pre-filling of supplier details from the last invoice
-- Users can download the invoice in PDF format.
+- Users can download the invoice in PDF format
-- All data is stored in the browser's memory (localStorage).
+- All data is stored in the browser's memory (localStorage)